 - The defendant works in a position or industry where he or she is responsible for handling money, billing customers, or processing payments.

-Philadelphia Credit Card Fraud Lawyers Handling White Collar Crimes
+Philadelphia Credit Card Fraud Defense Lawyers Handling White Collar Crimes

-Regardless of how much you were accused of stealing, you risk costly fines, jail or prison time, probation, and a criminal record, as well as permanent harm to your professional reputation.
+Regardless of how much you were accused of stealing, you risk costly fines, jail or prison time, probation, and a criminal record.
+Credit card fraud can also cause permanent harm to your professional reputation.
 However, our Philadelphia access device fraud attorneys can help you navigate through the complexities of your case.
 With thousands of cases successfully handled, we have what it takes to get you back on the right track.

 Our criminal attorneys handle credit card fraud and related white collar crime charges throughout Philadelphia.
-No matter which part of Philadelphia you call home, contact our law offices immediately for a free legal consultation concerning your charges and how we can help, call The Law Offices of Lloyd Long at (215) 525-6818.
+No matter which part of Philadelphia you call home, you should contact our law offices immediately.
+For a free legal consultation concerning your charges and how we can help, call The Law Offices of Lloyd Long at (215) 525-6818.